RishiMaddi1/RishiMaddi1/README.md

 # Hey there, I'm Maddi Rishi Dhaneshwar
 Welcome to my GitHub!
-I'm a final-year B.Tech (AI & Data Science) student at Amrita School of Engineering, Bengaluru.
+I'm a third-year B.Tech (AI & Data Science) student at Amrita School of Engineering, Bengaluru.
 I build systems at the intersection of AI, distributed computing, and full-stack development — from RL-powered database optimizers to SaaS platforms democratizing AI access in India.
 ---

 <p align="center">